premAI-io/state-of-open-source-ai/models.md

 ##### Limitations

-- It was released under a noncommercial license focused on usage for research use cases only.
+- It was released under a non-commercial license focused on usage for research use cases only.
 - LLaMA is a foundation model and not fine-tuned for specific tasks, which may limit its performance on certain tasks
 - LLaMA seemed not as competitive as other models on certain benchmarks, such as BoolQ and WinoGrande.

-Interestingly within a week from LLaMA's launch, its [weights were leaked to the public](https://www.vice.com/en/article/xgwqgw/facebooks-powerful-large-language-model-leaks-online-4chan-llama).
-[This](https://github.com/facebookresearch/llama/pull/73/files) created a huge impact on the community for all kinds innovations coming up, eventhough there was still license restrictions not permitting commercial usage.
+Interestingly within a week from LLaMA's launch, its [weights were leaked to the public](https://www.vice.com/en/article/xgwqgw/facebooks-powerful-large-language-model-leaks-online-4chan-llama). https://github.com/facebookresearch/llama/pull/73 created a huge impact on the community for all kinds innovations coming up, even though there was still license restrictions not permitting commercial usage.

 ### Pacing Up